db0/lemmy-tagginator/README.md

 If you want to use an optional tag in your post, simply add it somewhere in the post body, but ensure it exists in the tagginator's `tags.py`

 If you want to avoid the tagginator tagging a specific post, then simply add the tag `#SkipTagginator` somewhere in the body.

+## Running your own

+To run this bot you need

+* One lemmy bot account in your instance which we'll use to retrieve new posts and respond to reports against the bot
+* One mastodon bot account which will tag the posts.

+Put the details of both those accounts in `.env`.
+A sample `.env ` file has been put .env_template